DarioVernola/StreamingDataAnalytics-project/ksql_tomatopick/readme.md

 ```
 ```
 CREATE STREAM RequestFullfilled_STREAM AS SELECT TPTF.treeID AS tID, DP.droneID AS dID, TPTF.type AS tom_type
-FROM TreeToPickTomatoesFrom_STREAM AS TPTF JOIN DronePicking_STREAM AS DP ON TPTF.treeID = DP.servicedTreeID
+FROM TreeToPickTomatoesFrom_STREAM AS TPTF JOIN DronePicking_STREAM AS DP  WITHIN 5 minutes ON TPTF.treeID = DP.servicedTreeID
 EMIT CHANGES;
 ```